Ukrainian Comedian Faces Crazed Hecklers

 So, if anyone out there could invent a helmet for curly hair, then I'll be forever grateful and possibly alive.

-Pope Health news now and well as we record the Pope is recovering from a respiratory crisis.
+Pope health news now and well as we record the Pope is recovering from a respiratory crisis.

-It's unclear as yet whether the respiratory crisis was caused by an illness or a particularly vigorous Zumba class or by the pontiff panicking at how easily the devil seems to be winning these days or by excessive listening to the 1986 Top Gun power ballad Take My Breath Away by the US synth pop group Berlin or by the Pope watching a full replay of the 2005 Edgebaston Test match which ended with England beating Australia in a a nail-biting, finger-chewing, hand-eating, arm-swallowing victory by two runs.
+It's unclear as yet whether the respiratory crisis was caused by an illness or a particularly vigorous Zumba class or by the pontiff panicking at how easily the devil seems to be winning these days or by excessive listening to the 1986 Top Gun power ballad Take My Breath Away by the US synth pop group Berlin or by the Pope watching a full replay of the 2005 Edgebaston Test match, which ended with England beating Australia in a nail-biting, finger-chewing, hand-eating, arm-swallowing victory by two runs.

 Alice, you are our

-You've sort of got to wait until
+You sort of got to wait until

 all the I's have been dotted and the T's have been crossed before you.
+I think I would rock a hat.

 I would rock a Pope hat.
+I'd do great.

-I would be tempted if I were wearing a Pope hat to head-butt people with it, but I'm sure they could train that out of me.
+I'd be tempted if I were wearing a Pope hat to head-butt people with it, but I'm sure they could train that out of me.

-I think I'd be a great, a great model for all the people of the world, modelling good behavior, particularly for the men of the world.
+I think I'd be a great model for all the people of the world, modeling good behavior, particularly for the men of the world.
+They've only got Andrew Tate.

 I feel like I would be a good leader of the men of the world.

-Yeah, I mean, I do think, you know, speaking as a fully paid-up member of the patriarchy, I could acknowledge that the franchise is going through a bit of a rough few thousand years.
+I mean, I do think, you know, speaking as a fully paid-up member of the patriarchy, I could acknowledge that the franchise is going through a bit of a rough few thousand years.

 It is that kind of extremely fraught reporting that happens when nobody actually knows anything at all.

-So, recently, he had a coughing fit, but in a way that's actually good, according to official reports that say both he's very sick and actually nobody should worry because he's healthier than he's ever been.
+So recently he had a coughing fit, but in a way that's actually good, according to official reports that say both he's very sick and actually nobody should worry because he's healthier than he's ever been.

-And certainly, either God is helping him, or God wants to embrace him as quickly as possible and bring him back to the bosom of heaven.
+And certainly either God is helping him or God wants to embrace him as quickly as possible and bring him back to the bosom of heaven.

-I, for one, have put a bet both ways in the books because, you know, never bet on a bad pope when he's down.
+I, for one, have put a bet both ways in the books because, you know, never bet on a bad Pope when he's down.

 Poor guy.